 In Brazil, the volunteers' activities were related to cleaning the local environment, taking part in a charity gymkhana to collect donations of food and personal hygiene materials that they will donate to NGOs that work with the homeless.

 As a warm-up to the day itself, a few colleagues from around the world have recorded the video clip By your side, which is for charity.
 Every time you view or share it, you will be helping UNICEF's work to mitigate the impact of COVID on children around the world.
 Download the words here [PDF] and share it!

 INTERNATIONAL PROGRAMME FOR CORPORATE VOLUNTEERING

-Iberdrola's International Corporate Volunteering Programme was founded in 2006 and today, more than a decade later, it is a global project that is aligned with the group's values and Sustainable Management Policy.
+Iberdrola's International Corporate Volunteering Programme was founded in 2006 and today, more than a decade later, it is a global project that is aligned with the group's values and General Sustainable Development Policy.

 Our employees participate in social projects in the countries in which the group has a presence, creating a global community of volunteers who contributes to improving our environment and the quality of life of the most vulnerable people through national and international initiatives.
-In 2019, a total of 7,489 volunteers from different countries took part in this programme, in alignment with the Sustainable Development Goals: the program contributes to the attainment of the seventeen SDGs through its focus on supplying affordable and clean energy (Goal 7), climate action (Goal 13), providing quality education (Goal 4), reducing inequalities (Goal 10) and improving health and well-being (Goal 3).
+In 2020, a total of 10,409 volunteers from different countries took part in this programme, in alignment with the Sustainable Development Goals: the program contributes to the attainment of the seventeen SDGs through its focus on supplying affordable and clean energy (Goal 7), climate action (Goal 13), providing quality education (Goal 4), gender equality (Goal 5), reducing inequalities (Goal 10) and improving health and well-being (Goal 3).